beny23/myblog/content/posts/devops_enterprise_summit_2023_tuesday.md

 what has happened during the day.
 I was lucky enough to be a guest at the DevOps Enterprise Summit.
 There was certainly plenty of things to get excited about.

-I'd meet Gene Kim, whose been running this conference for 10 years and who wrote the Phoenix Project.
+I'd meet Gene Kim, who's been running this conference for 10 years and who wrote the Phoenix Project.
 He was very warm, welcoming and excited to say hello to little old me.

 ![Gene Kim](/images/devops_enterprise_summit_2023_tuesday_gene_kim.jpg)